 “The arm’s okay?”

 Tomas nodded again, rolling his shoulder experimentally.
 It popped loudly.
+He grimaced.
 “What about you?”

 Kari looked at her hands, palms toward her and fingers spread.
 “Everything works.”
 She closed them.
 “Go to sleep, I’ll take the first watch.
 Want something for the pain?”

 “It’s more of an ache now.
 I feel it when I move it, but it’s not restrictive.
 Make sure you leave yourself some time to sleep, please.”

 “Don’t worry.
 You’ll get your fair share of watch duty.”